 Orbis, the Stanford Geospatial Network of the Roman World forms the basis for our VW redistribution network of the Roman World (Meeks, 2013; Scheidel, 2013).
-Orbis broadly reflects the transport network in the Roman Empire around 200 AD with all links confirmed as Roman era transport routes although we cannot be certain that all were active in 200 AD.
-Orbis should be taken in the spirit for which it was intended, which is to outline the dramatic contrasts between terrestrial, fluvial, and maritime transportation expenses and the patterns they imposed on the flow of goods within the Roman Empire (Scheidel, 2013).
 Orbis contains a database of 751 roman towns and cities that form the nodes within our network.
-These cities are linked by (1,371 x 2) directed edge segments that represent the cost to transport a kilogram of grain in denarii along Roman roads, rivers and over sea in each month of the year based on Diocletian's edict on Maximum Prices and physical cost distance calculations (Scheidel, 2013).
+These cities are linked by (1371 x 2) directed edge segments that represent the cost to transport a kilogram of grain in denarii along Roman roads, rivers and over sea in each month of the year based on Diocletian's edict of Maximum Prices and physical cost distance calculations (Scheidel, 2013).
 The links between each node have a cost representing transport in each direction.
-For example, up-river transport is more costly compared with down-river transport.
+For example, up-river transport 5 is more costly compared with down-river transport.
 We used transport costs for the month of June because the majority of grain was transported during summer months when sea conditions were calm (Erdkamp, 2005; Horden and Purcell, 2000).

-We collapsed nodes within 10km of each other into 1 node owing to the resolution of the underlying gridded data, leaving us with 649 nodes.
-To simplify calculations in our dynamic redistribution model, we converted the directed network of Orbis into an undirected network by taking the average cost of the directed links between nodes resulting in a total of 1,371 undirected links.
-As we are interested in Mediterranean climate variability, we restricted our analysis to the part of the network that extends from 10W to 45E and 25N to 46N, however all simulations were carried out for the entire Empire.
-In order to convert grid-based surplus and deficit data to the Orbis network structure we assigned city regions using a Theissen polygon operation between our city nodes (see Fig. S1 for city regions).
+We collapsed nodes within 10 km of each other into 1 node owing to the resolution of the underlying gridded data, leaving us with 649 nodes.
+To simplify calculations in our dynamic redistribution model, we converted the directed network of Orbis into an undirected network by taking the average cost of the directed links between nodes resulting in a total of 1371 undirected links.
+As we are interested in Mediterranean climate variability, we restricted our analysis to the part of the network that extends from 10° W and 45° E and 25-46° N, however all simulations were carried out for the entire Empire.
+In order to convert grid-based surplus and deficit data to the Orbis network structure we assigned city regions using a Theissen polygon operation between our city nodes (see Supplement Fig. S2 for city regions).
 All gridded data within these regions were summed and applied to the relevant city or town node.
-Therefore certain nodes in the network were either VW rich or VW poor based on the total grain yield - total grain demand within that city region.
+Therefore certain nodes in the network were either VW rich or VW poor based on the (total grain yield total grain demand) within that city region.
 The VW surplus and deficits in each node changed each year based on changes in yield owing to climate variability.
 We represent VW water imports and exports in terms of per person VW demand rather than cubic metres of water to make our findings more accessible to non-specialists in agronomy and hydrology.